 Before we get too far along, we need to get clear on a few major points.
 Omega 4 is a really big change in the way many have been working with Omega theme in the past.
 It’s now much more akin to the Zen base theme (heck, you can even use Zen grids in your themes without much fuss) and it requires the skills of a front-end dev to use to its full potential.

 The beginner-friendly UI layout tools are gone.
-Setting up a “best practice” development environment is also going to be a bit of a speed bump - I know it was for me.
+Setting up a “best practice” development environment may also be a bit of a speed bump.
 So the first step in using Omega as intended, is to get your workspace set up with the tools you’re going to need.

 I've been playing around with Omega 4 lately and I've put together a starter kit that I'd like to share.
 As with most things Drupal, there are a lot of different ways to to achieve a particular outcome, and working with Omega theme is no exception.